Malabar Hill

 Weligama Bay in the Broader South Coast Context

 Weligama sits between Galle to the west and Tangalle to the east, roughly equidistant from each, and its bay has historically attracted surfers rather than the luxury market.
 That positioning has shifted over the past decade.
 Cape Weligama established a high-end cliff-leading presence on the bay's eastern headland, and several smaller properties have followed.
 The area now reads as a viable alternative to Galle's more established heritage-hotel circuit, anchored by properties like Amangalla in the fort district, without the density of tourism infrastructure that Galle carries.
-Tangalle, further east, offers a different register again: Amanwella represents the leading of the beach-resort market there, while the coast between Weligama and Tangalle includes properties at various price points and formats.
+Tangalle, further east, offers a different register again: Amanwella represents the best of the beach-resort market there, while the coast between Weligama and Tangalle includes properties at various price points and formats.

 For guests building a longer Sri Lanka itinerary, the south coast properties connect logically to interior hill country and to the cultural triangle further north.
 Nine Skies in Demodara, Heritance Tea Factory in Kandapola, and W15 Hanthana Estate in Kandy anchor the hill country tier, while Water Garden Sigiriya and Gal Oya Lodge cover the cultural and wildlife zones further north and east.
 The south coast functions as an obvious entry or exit point for a circuit that reaches across the island.